Azure Data Lake Storage Gen2 with Python

 ... b'name,population\nBerlin, 3406000\nMunich, 1275000\n'

-These interactions with the azure data lake do not differ that much to the existing blob storage API and the data lake client also uses the azure blob storage client behind the scenes.
+These interactions with Azure Data Lake do not differ much from the existing Blob Storage API, and the Data Lake client also uses the Azure Blob Storage client behind the scenes.

-A typical use case are data pipelines where the data is partitioned over multiple files using a hive like partitioning scheme:
+A typical use case is data pipelines where the data is partitioned over multiple files using a Hive-like partitioning scheme:

 incoming/date=2019-01-01/part1.parquet